patrikspiess/demo_patrikspiess/README.md

     poetry build

-This builds the packges as described in the tutorial.
-The packages are stored in the folder ./dist.
+This builds the package as described in the tutorial.
+The package is stored in the folder ./dist.
 This folder should be ignored in .gitignore

 # Upload (publish) the Package